|Color||The body is shiny black, dark blue, or black with yellow markings.|

 |Appearance||These wasps are long and slender with a narrow, thread-like waist.|

 Adult mud daubers feed on plant nectar, honeydew, and body fluids from the spiders they capture.

 Habitat & Nests

 Carrying a ball of wet mud back to the nest site in her mandibles, the female mud wasp delicately crafts cells made to hold her eggs.
 Many short mud tubes, usually about 1″ long, are constructed side by side.
-Nests are usually built in sheltered sites protected from the rain, such as under eaves, porch ceilings, garages, sheds, barns and attics.
+Nests are usually built in sheltered sites protected from the rain, such as under eaves, porch ceilings, garages, sheds, barns, and attics.
 The nests may also be found stuck to the walls of buildings or the sides of equipment.
-After the female constructs the chambers, she captures and paralyzes spiders to place in the cells as a larval food.
+After the female constructs the chambers, she captures and paralyzes spiders to place in the cells as larval food.
 An egg is laid in each cell, and it is sealed.

 Colonies & Life Cycle